CraigYanitski/kosmatau3d/README.md

 emissivity (assuming no background intensity) for a clumpy PDR ensemble.
 The explanation of this model is thoroughly-explained in `./notebooks/voxel.ipynb`.

-The objects that will modelled with this are:
+The objects that will modelled with this method are:

 - IC 1396
   - (Okada et al. in prep) first application of directly comparing single